pistacium/meeras_reset-inator_3000/README.txt

 -Possibly in a future update (in no particular update):
-    -Support for other minecraft versions past 1.9 (priority 1.14 and 1.15) -A separate application or maybe function for tourney seedfinder where you can import a list of seeds as a CSV file, with the resetter going through each seed one by one
-    -Deletion of past saves
+    -Support for other minecraft versions past 1.9 (priority 1.14 and 1.15) -A separate application or maybe function for tourney seedfinder where you can import a list of seeds as a CSV file, with the resetter going through each seed one by one -Deletion of past saves
     -A better GUI
     -Better optimized macro code
+    -Ability to choose the hotkeys
+    -Feel free to contact me (contact details towards the end of the README) if you have any other suggestions, I'm open to considering anything

 HOW TO